Samsung Dryer Warranty: Cost, Coverage and Plans (2026)

 - Washers and dryers

-The downside to home warranties is that you’ll need to pay a deductible for each claim.
+The downside to home warranties is that you’ll need to pay a service call fee for each claim, which ranges from $75 to $125 per visit.
 With Samsung Care+, there are no deductibles.
 Care+ is also valid while your manufacturer’s warranty is still in effect.
 In many cases, you can’t use a home warranty until the manufacturer’s warranty expires.

 FAQ